Need help managing your Auto Enrolment Workplace Pension?

 The minimum contribution is exactly that and both employers and employees can contribute more if they wish.

 Some employees may be automatically enrolled in a defined benefit or hybrid pension scheme.
 The schemes are also known as ‘final salary’ or ‘career average’ schemes.
 These schemes determine the amount of money that you receive on retirement based on a number of things which typically include the number of years that you have been a member of the scheme and your earnings.
 Similar to defined contribution schemes you can often take a tax free lump sum on retirement and the rest as a regular income.
+There are separate arrangements covering contributions into defined benefits schemes as employees cannot vary the amount that they contribute.

 What is NEST?

 Employers are able to choose their pension provider however pensions is a complex area and choosing a suitable provider can be difficult.
-Therefore when Auto Enrolment was introduced, NEST was set up.
+Therefore when auto enrolment was introduced NEST was set up.
 NEST is a trust based defined contribution pension scheme which seeks to ensure that all UK employers have access to a suitable pension scheme that meets their employer obligations.
 NEST is a not for profit scheme and the Trustee has a duty to act in the members best interests.
 It has been designed to offer a straightforward and low cost way in which employees can save for retirement.

 How do I choose a pension scheme?